-The past week was dominated by the new Gutenberg editor and its update to version 0.2.0. update to version 0.2.0.
-We go into the question, whether the beta version of the editor is usable at all....
-And Matt Mullenweg gives us a behind the scenes look a look behind the scenes of the core team and talks about the future of WordPress.
+The past week is all about the new Gutenberg editor and its update to version 0.2.0.
+We look into the question if the editor is usable at all in the beta version.
+And Matt Mullenweg delivers in an interview a look behind the scenes of the core team and talks about the future of WordPress.

 Gutenberg is being hailed as groundbreaking for the future of WordPress.
-And rightly so.
-And rightly so: The new block system is impressive and gives hope for a future without page builders and widgets.
-But unfortunately the current beta version of Gutenberg is not really usable yet.
-In principle, this is not a bad thing - because beta phases are meant to eliminate bugs and improve software.
+And rightly so: the new block system is impressive and gives hope for a future without page builders and widgets.
+But unfortunately, the current beta version of Gutenberg is not really usable yet.
+In principle, this is not a bad thing - after all, beta phases are intended to eliminate errors and improve software.
 If it weren't for Matt Mullenweg's magic limit of 100,000 active installations.
 Gutenberg is still a long way from that.

 Last week the update 0.2.0 of the Gutenberg beta version was released.
-If one observes the development of the active installations of the Plugins (current status 700+), doubts arise whether Matt Mullenweg's 100,000 goal will be reached in the expected one to two months. will be reached.
-Before the Gutenberg editor can actually be adopted into the core, there will most likely first be a 4.9 release that focuses on Theme and Plugin management and paves the way for Gutenberg .
+Observing the development of the active installations of the plugin (currently 700+), doubts arise whether Matt Mullenweg's 100,000 goal will be reached in the expected one to two months.
+Before the Gutenberg editor can actually be adopted into the core, there will most likely first be a 4.9 release that focuses on theme- and plugin-management and paves the way for Gutenberg .
 The first ideas for the 4.9 update have already been discussed in the Dev Chat.
-WordPress 4.8.1 is expected to be released in the last week of July and will only contain small fixes with it.
+WordPress 4.8.1 is expected to be released in the last week of July and will only bring small fixes.

-For example, he describes the WordPress releases of the last few years as "uninspiring".
-According to Mullenweg, one of the reasons for the relatively slow development of WordPress is the prevailing decision-making inertia.
-This is mainly due to the consensus culture of the WordPress community: "At certain points it might be effective to appoint a decision maker and just disagree and commit, or agree and commit, to the decisions that are made because, in many cases, I think any decision will be better than no decision, which is what many things in WordPress have had sometimes for as long as seven or ten years."
+For example, he describes WordPress releases in recent years as "uninspiring."
+One of the reasons for the relatively slow development of WordPress, according to Mullenweg, is the prevailing decision-making inertia.
+This is mainly due to the consensus culture of the WordPress community, he says: "At certain points it might be effective to appoint a decision maker and just disagree and commit, or agree and commit, to the decisions that are made because, in many cases, I think any decision will be better than no decision, which is what many things in WordPress have had sometimes for as long as seven or ten years."

 More news at a glance